-Podcasts have grown in popularity with now 32% of the American population having listened to a podcast last month.
+Podcasts have grown in popularity with now 37% of the American population having listened to a podcast in the past month (up from 32% last year).
 Podcasts are a useful and effective marketing tool for brands, but only if done correctly.

-Here are some of the questions you should ask yourself before producing a podcast for your brand:
+As a podcast production company here are some of the questions we ask our prospective clients before we agree to produce a podcast for their brand:

 Are we sure it isn’t an ad?
 Some signs that a branded podcast might just be a long ad: